A hut to hut emblematic

 - The meal at lunchtime for both you and your guide

-- The safety equipment (Probe, shovel, Tranceiver, Harness)
+- The safety equipment (Probe, shovel, Tranceiver, Harness) is mandatory, equipment lent by the guide

 - Overnight accommodation described in the program